AlexGalhardo/Galhardo-APP-1.0/README.md

 - This live demo use "MAIN" branch
 - Last updates and development are made in "DEV" branch
 - You can use default TEST inputs already in forms to try
+- Dev and Main Branch are using CommonJS Module
 - Test User
    - email: test@gmail.com
    - password: test123